Chained to the Rhythm: Commercial performance

-In the United States, "Chained to the Rhythm" debuted and peaked at number four on the Billboard Hot 100.
-It was the highest debuting song by a female artist since Adele's "Hello" entered at number one on November 14, 2015.
+"Chained to the Rhythm" debuted in the top-five on Billboards "Hot 100" charts for Canada and the United States, both some of the few charts in the world with a combination sales, streaming data and airplay.
+On the US Hot 100, it was the highest debuting song by a female artist since Adele's "Hello" entered at number one on November 14, 2015.
 It debuted at number three on Digital Songs chart with 108,000 downloads sold in its first week, number 15 on Streaming Songs with 14.7 million US streams, and rose from 35 to 20 on Radio Songs with fifty million in audience after its first full week of tracking.
 "Chained to the Rhythm" became Perry's 14th Hot 100 top 10, and the third-highest-debut of her 25 Hot 100 entries, only behind "Part of Me" (which debuted at number one in 2012) and "California Gurls" featuring Snoop Dogg (which debuted at number two in 2010).
 The track is Perry's first top 10 since "Dark Horse" featuring Juicy J. It also became Marley's first top 10 entry in the nation.
 The song debuted at number 20 on the Adult Pop Songs chart, where it peaked at number seven.
 In its fourth week, the song reached 62 million audience impressions and became her 16th top 10 entry on the Pop Songs chart, tying with Maroon 5 and Usher for the most top 10 on the chart, and her first top 10 since "Birthday" in 2014.
 It since reached number eight on the Pop Songs chart and number nine on the Radio Songs chart with 65 million audience impressions.
 As a result, "Chained to the Rhythm" became her 15th top 10 Radio Songs entry where it became her first to reach the top 10 since "Dark Horse" topped the chart in 2014.
 On the Billboard Dance Club Songs chart, it became her 17th consecutive number-one song in the magazine's April 22, 2017, issue, tying with Mariah Carey for the fifth most number-one entries on the chart and extending her record for most consecutive tracks to top the chart.
 On October 29, 2019, "Chained to the Rhythm" was certified double platinum by the Recording Industry Association of America for shipments of two million units.